redhat-italy/jdg-quickstarts/playground/README.md

 --------------

 After installing the repositories, you just have to clone the code and run some nodes.
-For example to launch four nodes on a single machine (or four different machines) just run these commands using different terminals:
+For example to launch four nodes on a single machine just run these commands using different terminals:

 ```shell
 mvn -P run-node